ALPHA: Audit that Learns from Previously Hand-Audited Ballots: Simulations

-For comparison audits, a reference alternative value $\eta$ for ALPHA and \emph{a priori} Kelly could be derived from assumptions about the frequency of errors of different types occur, for instance, by assuming that errors that turn votes from a reported loser as votes for a reported winner occur in about 1 in 1,000 ballot cards, errors that turn a valid vote for a loser into an undervote occur in about 1 in 100 ballot cards, etc.
+For comparison audits, a reference alternative value $\eta$ for ALPHA and \emph{a priori} Kelly could be derived from assumptions about the frequency of errors of different types.
+For instance, one might suppose that errors that turn votes from a reported loser into votes for a reported winner occur in about 1 in 1,000 ballot cards; errors that turn a valid vote for a loser into an undervote occur in about 1 in 100 ballot cards; etc.

-To assess the relative performance of these martingales for comparison audits, they were applied to simulations for nonnegative populations that had mass $0.001$ at zero (corresponding to errors that overstate the margin by the maximum possible, e.g., that erroneously interpreted a vote for the loser as a vote for the winner), mass $m \in \{0.01, 0.1, 0.25, 0.5, 0.75, 0.9, 0.99\}$ at $1$, and the remain mass uniformly distributed on $[0, 1]$.
+To assess the relative performance of these supermartingales for comparison audits, they were applied to pseudo-random samples from nonnegative populations that had mass $0.001$ at zero (corresponding to errors that overstate the margin by the maximum possible, e.g., that erroneously interpreted a vote for the loser as a vote for the winner), mass $m \in \{0.01, 0.1, 0.25, 0.5, 0.75, 0.9, 0.99\}$ at $1$, and the remain mass uniformly distributed on $[0, 1]$.
 The results are in table \ref{tab:comparison-1} for $m \in \{0.99, 0.9, 0.75\}$ and in table~\ref{tab:comparison-2} for $m \in \{0.25, 0.1, 0.01\}$, for a variety of choices of $\eta$ for methods that use it, and a variety of choices of some of the other parameters in the methods.
 ALPHA is competitive.
 Table~\ref{tab:comparison-summary} shows the geometric mean of the ratio of each method's average sample size to the smallest average sample size for each combination of $m$ and $N$.
 ALPHA with $\eta=0.9$ and $d=10$ had the lowest geometric mean ratio of all the methods tested, and ALPHA with $\eta=0.99$ and $d=10$ was a close second.